trgrimm/trgrimm.github.io/_posts/2025-12-31-databricks_and_spark.md

 <img width="329" height="127" alt="databricks_logo" src="https://github.com/user-attachments/assets/cefae77a-79eb-4beb-a0dd-978c12d11466" />

 Databricks is a popular data science platform that facilitates everything from efficient exploratory data analysis to model building and deployment.
 Databricks can be hosted by popular cloud service providers, including Amazon (AWS), Microsoft (Azure), and Google (GCP), and allows for seamless connectivity to serverless and server computing, cloud storage, and a variety of IDEs (e.g., PyCharm, RStudio, VS Code).
+The [Databricks Free Edition](https://www.databricks.com/learn/free-edition) of Databricks can be accessed simply by creating an account with an email, and it provides free access to many of the features available in Databricks.

 Databricks also has a powerful Notebook capability that supports Python, R, Scala, and SQL languages.
 Databricks notebooks offer similar interactivity and interface as Jupyter notebooks, but are hosted on the Databricks platform and therefore have seamless access to connected cloud services.
 This makes real-time analysis of data and development of complex models extremely fast and easy.